 It’s nearly time for The Story 2016, so here’s our usual FAQ for everyone coming to The Story.
 This should answer most of the questions you might have, but if there’s something else you need to know, email or ask us on Twitter @thestory2016 and we’ll get back to you asap.

 BTW – We send a newsletter every week from Storythings with interesting stories from around the web, and advance ticket sales for The Story and our other events.
 If you want to make sure you get first chance to buy tickets, and also get 10 lovely stories in your inbox every week, you can sign up here.

 Is the venue accessible?

 There is a street level entrance to Conway Hall on Red Lion Square.
 The main hall is at the same level, and there is a disabled toilet available.
 The balcony seating area is not accessible, but we’ll make sure there’s room for everyone with access needs in the main hall.
-Please let me know if you have particular needs, and I’ll make sure we sort them out for you.
+Please let us know if you have particular needs, and we’ll make sure we sort them out for you.
 There is also an induction loop in the hall for those with hearing impairments.

 What are the best places for tea/coffee/lunch?

 We’ll be providing tea and coffee at the breaks in the lobby of the Conway Hall.
 We won’t be providing lunch, but there are loads of lovely sandwich shops and cafes on Theobalds Rd and Lambs Conduit Way, which are a few steps from The Conway Hall.
 There’s also a lovely cafe in Red Lion Square itself, and plenty of room to sit and eat in the Square gardens.